raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 #### Kernel

 The Kernel is an object created by the Call Manager and injected into the Invocation Container.
-It processes syscalls, and stores state concerning the invocation.
+It processes syscalls, and stores invocation-scoped state.

 #### Externs

 Similar to syscalls being functions provided to the actor by the FVM, Externs are functions provided by the node to the FVM.
-Depending on the programming languages at play, Externs may need to traverse an FFI boundary.
+They are a logical layer that may or may not have a physical impact, depending on the programming languages at play.
+If the FVM and node languages differ, it's possible that the Externs layer translates aligns with an FFI boundary.

 ### Actors